R21Digital/Project-MorningStar/README.md

 - `quest_selector.select_quest` picks the next mission for a character.
 - `quest_executor.execute_quest` iterates through the quest steps.
-- `source_verifier.verify_source` checks that the data you loaded is trustworthy.
+- `source_verifier.verify_source` hashes quest data and validates it against values stored in `TRUSTED_HASHES` to confirm the source is trustworthy.

 ```python
 from src.quest_selector import select_quest